Use these capitalization rules to rule the world of capitalization!

 Proper Adjectives: Spanish, Irish, Italian

-* Don't capitalize words that show a family relationship when you use them before a possessive pronoun.
+* Don't capitalize words that show a family relationship when you use them after a possessive pronoun.

 my mother, his sister, our grandma